Introduction to Multi-Armed Bandits: Instance-dependent lower bounds (without proofs)

 \begin{theorem} No algorithm can achieve regret $\E[R(t)] = o(c_\mI\;\log t)$ for all problem instances $\mI$, where the ``constant" $c_\mI$ can depend on the problem instance but not on the time $t$. \end{theorem}

 This version guarantees at least one problem instance on which a given algorithm has ``high" regret.
 We would like to have a stronger lower bound which guarantees ``high" regret for each problem instance.
 However, such lower bound is impossible because of a trivial counterexample: an algorithm which always plays arm $1$, as dumb as it is, nevertheless has $0$ regret on any problem instance for which arm $1$ is optimal.
-Therefore, the desired lower bound needs to assume that the algorithm is at least somewhat good, so as to rule out such counterexamples.
+To rule out such counterexamples, we require the algorithm to perform reasonably well (but not necessarily optimally) across all problem instances.

 \begin{theorem} Fix $K$, the number of arms.
 Consider an algorithm such that

 Here the ``constant" $C_{\mI,\alpha}$ can depend on the problem instance $\mI$ and the $\alpha$, but not on time $t$.

 Fix an arbitrary problem instance $\mI$.
 For this problem instance: